 If the Assessor determines that a property owner failed to file the ASIE Form in a timely manner, the owner will be notified and given the opportunity to file a proper ASIE Form.
 The owner must make the proper filing or request a hearing within thirty days of receiving such notification.

-If the owner does not cure the failure to file by April 1, 2014, or the granted extension deadline, the financial penalty will be .25% of the final 2014 County’s determination of market value for the property.
-For example, if a commercial property has a market value of $1,000,000 in 2014, the penalty for failure to file will be $2,500.
-If the ASIE Form for the same property is then still not filed by September 30, 2014, the financial penalty increases to .5% ( $5,000).
+If the owner does not cure the failure to file, the financial penalty will be .25% of the final 2016 County’s determination of market value for the property.
+For example, if a commercial property has a market value of $1,000,000 in 2016, the penalty for failure to file will be $2,500.
+If the ASIE Form for the same property is then still not filed after the receipt of a notice to cure, the financial penalty increases to .75% ( $ 7,500).

-In order to avoid penalties, file the ASIE Form and Rent Roll for each Class 4 commercial property you own by April 1, 2014.
+In order to avoid penalties, file the ASIE Form and Rent Roll for each Class 4 commercial property you own by June 5, 2017.
 Kindly forward a copy of your completed submission to us for our records.
+A reply envelope has been provided for transmittal.
 Should you have any questions, please do not hesitate to contact us.

 ****Remember we cannot file the ASIE Form for you. ****